Anaskherro/rotors_mpc_controller/README.md

 A ROS package that provides a nonlinear model predictive controller (NMPC) for quadrotor trajectory tracking in Gazebo.
 The controller uses [acados](https://github.com/acados/acados) for fast optimal control, and interfaces with the [RotorS simulator](https://github.com/ethz-asl/rotors_simulator) (included as a git submodule).

 The package targets ROS Noetic on Ubuntu 20.04 and has been tested against the RotorS "hummingbird" configuration.
-It publishes roll/pitch/yaw-rate/thrust commands that are converted to motor speeds via a lightweight PID mixer.
+The NMPC now drives the four rotor thrusts directly, so no auxiliary mixer is required.

 ## Features

-- Translational NMPC solved with acados and CasADi.
+- Rotor-level NMPC solved with acados and CasADi using a 13-state quadrotor model.
-- Automatic conversion from desired world-frame acceleration to attitude and thrust via thrust-vector alignment.
+- Direct mapping from solver outputs to rotor speeds with saturation handling.
 - Warm-start caching with fail-safe reuse of the last valid command.
-- Periodic logging of the internal NMPC state, references, and final commands.
+- Periodic logging of the internal NMPC state, references, and final thrust commands.
-- Configurable parameters via YAML for solver weights, limits, and low-level attitude gains.
+- Configurable parameters via YAML for solver weights, vehicle properties, and thrust limits.
 - Live tuning through `dynamic_reconfigure` (`rqt_reconfigure`) with automatic acados solver regeneration whenever solver parameters change.
-- Gazebo launch integration that spawns the RotorS hummingbird with both the NMPC and low-level controller.
+- Gazebo launch integration that spawns the RotorS hummingbird and the NMPC node.

 ## Repository layout